Diusrex/MachineLearning/README.md

 Do note that many of the tests will create graphs, so it can be fairly ugly to watch...

+## Sources

+I learned about many of the algorithms from [Machine Learning by Stanford University](https://www.coursera.org/learn/machine-learning/).
+Any other sources have been cited.

 ### Algorithm Philosopy
 * Keep them as simple as possible!
    * Any additional data transformation should be handled by external classes (like RangeScaler).